esoreq/Day_one/index.md

 ---
 layout: lesson
-root: .  # Is the only page that doesn't follow the pattern /:path/index.html
-permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
+root: .
+permalink: index.html
 ---

-FIXME: home page introduction
+The best way to learn how to program is to do something useful, so this introduction to Python is built around a common scientific task:
+**data analysis**.

 <!-- this is an html comment -->